bonsairobo/building-blocks/README.md

 Building Blocks is a voxel library that focuses on real-time applications.

-The general scope of this library includes core data structures and algorithms that enable efficient implementation of voxel worlds for interactive video games, where the phrase "voxel worlds" is intentionally ambiguous.

 Supported use cases include:

 - memory-efficient storage of voxel maps